The Center for Project Leadership

 Scenario-based means the instruction is based upon real-world situations.
 The situations are realistic and based on actual scenarios (stories) of the challenges and hurdles the student can expect to find as they implement the lessons.

 Immersive means the student enters a new world of experiences, surroundings and thoughts.
-Our courses are designed to immerse the student in the new material, letting them experience the thoughts and wrestling with the decisions of practitioners doing that work now.
 Our experienced instructors help students experience the world they will enter once they leave the classroom, with the challenges and decisions they will face.
+Our courses are carefully designed to immerse the student in the new material, letting them experience the thoughts and wrestle with the decisions of practitioners doing that work today.